goruco/videos/_includes/bios/2009/jake-howerton.md

-[Jake Howerton](http://jake.howmeta.com/) is a developer from Brooklyn, NY.
-Jake has been a (relatively) active member of #nycrb and been working professionally with Ruby and Ruby on Rails projects since late 2005.
+<a href="http://jake.howmeta.com/">Jake Howerton</a> is a developer from Brooklyn, NY.
+Jake has been a
+(relatively) active member of #nycrb and been working professionally with Ruby and Ruby on Rails projects since late 2005.
 Jake has served as the Chief Technologist of startup space Sunshine Suites, and is